pieroxy/conkw/doc/TROUBLESHOOT.md

 * `count` Tels the handler to retain 10 old log files.
 * `level` Tells the handler to log everything that's thrown at it.
 * `formatter` This is our own formatter.

+Last, we configure the logger we've defined for `http_log`.

 For example, here the log for a shutdown sequence: